-The attorneys at Hoffman Walker & Smith serve many of your family’s legal needs.
+The attorneys at Hoffman Walker & Knauf serve many of your family’s legal needs.
 This includes the creation of wills and trusts necessary to manage your property and assets.
 Our attorneys have handled the wills and trusts for many clients, helping them guarantee that their loved ones will receive what is rightfully theirs.

-Hoffman Walker & Smith can offer you a variety of options to help you avoid probate, set aside assets, and reduce costly estate taxes.
+Hoffman Walker & Knauf can offer you a variety of options to help you avoid probate, set aside assets, and reduce costly estate taxes.
 We can help you with the following estate planning issues:

 Transferring ownership of a family business

 Medicaid/nursing home planning

 When securing your assets for your family’s well-being, it is important to work with an attorney you can trust and who understands your family’s unique needs and circumstances.
 Please contact wills and trusts lawyers at Hoffman Walker & Knauf today to schedule a consultation.
 We serve clients in Boone, Campbell, Gallatin, Grant, and Kenton counties in Kentucky.